moondance-labs/tanssi-docs/builders/tooling/oracles/acurast.md

 4. Specify the **Interval in minutes**
 5. Specify a job duration and max start delay duration
 6. Select **Number of processors to assign**.
 The more processors you choose, the proportionally higher amount of cACU you'll need
 7. Select **Max Reward** paid to each processor for each job execution.
-You don't need to specfify exactly `0.01` cACU - this amount was chosen as an example
+You don't need to specify exactly `0.01` cACU - this amount was chosen as an example
 8. Review everything first, then Press **Publish Job**

 ![Job setup on Acurast console continued](/images/builders/tooling/oracles/acurast/acurast-5.webp)